rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-This will define `North`, `East`, `South`, and `West` as constants,
+This declaration defines `North`, `East`, `South`, and `West` as constants,
 all of which have type `Direction`.

-When an enum is C-like, that is, when none of the variants have
+When an enum is C-like (that is, when none of the variants have
-parameters, it is possible to explicitly set the discriminator values
+parameters), it is possible to explicitly set the discriminator values
-to an integer value:
+to a constant value:

 ~~~~
 enum Color {